unpc2026/diaryasprogrammer/README.md

 ## 1️⃣ Core Definition

+Clearly define:

 * What it is
 * What it is not
 * Proper abstraction level
 * Explicit boundaries

+Definitions must be precise and stable.

 ## 2️⃣ Behavior & Logical Consequences

+From the definition, derive:

 * What behavior follows from the definition
 * Why it must follow
 * What cannot logically occur
 * Important implications

+All reasoning steps must be explicit.

 ## 3️⃣ Applied Examples